mnemnion/marmalade/source/arachne/macros.md

 Each language may be considered namespaced in this regard, so if you are interweaving two or more languages, each will go into the current file.
 Try to keep things easy to follow.

+###Macro Predicates

+In addition, a macro may have a prefix, which is an ordinary symbol which must end in the character `?`.
+In the configuration, the prefix may be set to 'true' or 'false'.
+If the prefix is false, the macro doesn't exist.

+This is a simple `#ifdef` kind of refinement that lets use build multiple versions from a single codebase.

+I am wary of adding more complexity than this.

 So here's a small grammar for parsing macros, once they have been located.

 ```grammar